tomcatling/e-c-notebooks/README.md

 ## Setup

-**You run these templates entirely at your own risk, and must accept responsibility for any costs incurred by doing so!**
+**You run these templates entirely at your own risk, and must accept responsibility for costs incurred by doing so!**

 **If things go wrong, go into the CloudFormation Console and delete any stacks to avoid paying for their resources.**